danforbes/substrate-wiki/Cross-Chain-Message-(XCM)-format.md

 # Message Types

-## RCD: Reserve Credit Derivative
+## RCD: Reserved Derivative Credit

 A notification message that the *Origin Chain*, acting as a *Reserve*, has received funds into a client account owned by the *Receiving Chain*.
-It is instructive only in so much as to dictate to the receiving chain the associated destination to which the sender (of the funds into the reserve account) would like the derivative funds to be credited.
-The funds are those which are native to the *Origin Chain*.
+It is instructive only in so much as to dictate to the receiving chain the associated destination to which the recipient chain may attribute the credit.
+The funds are specified in the native currency of the *Origin Chain*.
 Typically only used for downward messages.

-An *Amount of Funds*, measured in the *Native Currency* of the *Origin Chain* have been credited to the *Sovereign Account* of the *Recipient Chain* and a sub-account identifier is provided for the *Recipient Chain* to credit within its own context.
+In other words: An *Amount of Funds*, measured in the *Native Currency* of the *Origin Chain* have been credited to the *Sovereign Account* of the *Recipient Chain* and a sub-account identifier is provided for the *Recipient Chain* to credit within its own context.

 ### Parameter(s)